Ojami/LP7Fastcc/README.md

 # LP7Fastcc
-Some modifications on fastcc code of FASTCORE
+Some modifications on LP7 code of FASTCORE to work more efficiently than the original fastcc.